 📧 Email: info@paklegal.com.pk

-Pakistan Legal Forum is a member of Qanoon Group.
-We have trusted family law experts for divorce and khula cases in Pakistan.
+Pakistan Legal Forum is a member of Qanoon Group and provides trusted legal support in divorce and khula matters across Pakistan.

 You will have an uncontested divorce if you and your spouse agree on all outstanding issues from your separation.
 There has been agreement on all aspects of the separation, including parenting arrangements, child support, spousal support, and how assets, debts, and pensions will be divided.